-- 1. Make sure that you are using a high quality power supply.
+1. Make sure that you are using a high quality power supply.
 A poor quality power supply may cause the system to lose the CMOS setup information.
-Refer to Section 1.5 for details on recommended power supplies. - The battery on your motherboard may be old.
+Refer to Section 1.5 for

+- 2. The battery on your motherboard may be old.
 Check to verify that it still supplies ~3VDC.
-If it does not, replace it with a new one.

-3. If the above steps do not fix the setup configuration problem, contact your vendor for repairs.
+If it does not, replace it with a new one. - 3.
+If the above steps do not fix the setup configuration problem, contact your vendor for repairs.